mehulagg/gitlab_test/doc/administration/housekeeping.md

 - `git repack` ([man page](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/git-repack.html)) re-organize existing packs into a single, more efficient pack.

-Housekeeping will also [remove unreferenced LFS files](../raketasks/cleanup.md#remove-unreferenced-lfs-files) from your project on the same schedule as the `git gc` operation, freeing up valuable storage space for your project.
+Housekeeping will also [remove unreferenced LFS files](../raketasks/cleanup.md#remove-unreferenced-lfs-files) from your project on the same schedule as the `git gc` operation, freeing up storage space for your project.

 You can find this option under your project's **Settings > General > Advanced**.